 21 October 2021

+Making systems integration easy is a new challenge for developers.
 The advent of cloud applications has introduced many new trials for integration.
 These trials can include securing information in older legacy applications that exist on-premises with newer applications in the cloud.
 Furthermore, the ability to manage and monitor messages that are delivered by integration interfaces that span across multiple on-premises legacy systems, on-premises integration runtime components, cloud integration runtime elements, cloud applications and containerised applications in a hybrid cloud integration setup introduces additional complexity and challenges.

 Making Systems Integration Easy